FengPu/X2R-document/docs/uss.rst

 * **Result Filter**

-  Result Filter takes two input parameters: the filtered size and the result set.
+..
+(Term filters: filter some terms) Result Filter takes two input parameters: the filtered size and the result set.
 The filtered size, which determine the size of returned result set, sholud be larger than zero.
 The first ''filtered size'' results will be returned as the filtered result set.

+* **Result Integrator**

+  Result Integrator takes two or more result sets and integrates them as one ranked result set.

+* **Result Selector**

 Composition of atomic hooks